To qualify to take the certification examination, all applicants must meet the following eligibility requirements.

 Examples of "related natural resources" include, but are not limited to, environmental studies, wildlife management, range management, or ecology.

-For options #2 and #3, the SAF Staff under the direction of the Qualifications and Admission Committee of the Certification Review Board will review the degree content or additional credits to ensure content in four subject matter areas.
+For option 2, the SAF Staff under the direction of the Qualifications and Admission Committee of the Certification Review Board will review the degree content or additional credits to ensure content in four subject matter areas.
 Applications must include a course description or syllabi to verify that the eligibility requirements have been met.
 Applicants may be requested to submit additional documentation.

 A minimum of 56 credit hours is required with 51 credits in the following distribution with an additional 5 credit hours in any of the forestry-related coursework areas.